sap-tutorials/Tutorials/tutorials/mendix-salesorders/mendix-salesorders.md

 ## Details
 ### You will learn
-- How to create an SAP Blank application in SAP BTP Rapid Application Development.
+- How to create an SAP blank application in SAP BTP Rapid Application Development.
 - How to create the application data model using the SAP OData Model Creator.
 - How to consume an OData service using the SAP OData Connector.
 - How to deploy the application to SAP Business Technology Platform (BTP).